0chain/zboxcli/README.md

 ## Feed

-Use `feed` command to automatically download segment files from remove live feed with `--downloader-args "-f 22"`
+Use `feed` command to automatically download segment files from remote live feed with `--downloader-args "-q -f best"`
  - encode them into new segment files with `--delay` and `--ffmpeg-args`, and upload.
  - please use `youtube-dl -F https://www.youtube.com/watch?v=pC5mGB5enkw` to list formats of video (see below).